 wholly or partly, directly or indirectly, in any third entity which is a PJM Member (e.g., a

 joint venture).

+Events of Default:

+“Events of Default,” as that term is used in Tariff, Attachment Q, shall mean a Default by a Market Participant under any of the terms and provisions thereof, or the occurrence of an Event of Default pursuant to the terms and provisions described in Tariff, Attachment Q, section VIII.

 External Market Buyer: